The Children Act 1989 A summary of its main provisionsG. CoffinP Sutton

 An Act to reform the law relating to children; to provide for local authority services for children in need and others; to amend the law with respect to children's homes, community homes, voluntary homes and voluntary organisations; to make provision with respect to fostering, child minding and...

-The Education for All Handicapped Children Act provided an outline for the betterment of special education.
-Explore this summary of the act's mandates and the impact it had on special education in this lesson.
-Education for All Imagine that you are in school.
-You're excited and really want ...
+The Education for All Handicapped Children Act provided an outline for the betterment of education for students living with disabilities.
+Explore this summary of the act's mandates and the impact it had on education in this lesson.
+Updated: 02/08/2025 ...

 This article sets out the views and experience of children and young people on selected major aspects of their lives which are governed by provisions in the Children Act 1989.
 It draws on extensive statutory consultations with children in care, receiving children's social care services, or otherw...